mntlra/ACORDAR-retrieval/README.md

 #### Acquire datasets' content

+To run the Content and Full configuration you need to have access to the datasets' content. **Note**: you can run the Metadata configuration without acquiring the datasets' content just set the `contentPath` argument to any valid directory.

 You can clone the [ACORDAR Retrieve Datasets Content GitHub repository](https://github.com/mntlra/ACORDAR-Repro-py) and follow the instruction to run the code.

 Clone the ACORDAR Retrieve Datasets Content GitHub repository